Shipping with this method takes 3-5 days

 Storage and Travel Basics

-To help keep readings dependable, store the OneTouch Verio Flex Meter and related supplies according to the manufacturer’s instructions.
-In general, meters and strips should be kept clean, dry, and protected from extreme heat or cold.
-Test strips are especially sensitive to humidity and temperature swings, so keep them in their original container with the lid closed promptly after removing a strip.
+Store the OneTouch Verio Flex Meter and related supplies according to the manufacturer’s instructions.
+In general, keep the meter clean, dry, and protected from extreme temperatures.
+Test strips are especially sensitive to humidity, so keep them in their original vial and close the lid promptly after removing a strip.

 Authoritative Sources